 Celiac disease testing involves clinically specific practices.
 You cannot self-diagnose celiac sprue disease, and you cannot diagnose celiac disease just through an examination or a profiling of symptoms.
 There are two fundamental tests required to be certain celiac disease is present.

 The first is a blood panel to measure for levels of antibodies.
 These antibodies are EMA, AGA as well as Anti-tTG.
 The second is a DNA test to check for the gene present in those capable of developing celiac disease.
 These genes are HLA-DQ2 or HLA-DQ8.
 To learn more about ways doctors may investigate a celiac disease symptom and diagnose a gluten intolerance, please go over to my gluten intolerance test overview.

 Celiac Disease Symptoms In Adults

 Many people seek a straightforward celiac disease symptoms checklist.
 Sadly, because more than 250 documented symptoms of celiac disease in adults exist and that list grows every year, it is very difficult to provide a simple, clean list of coeliac disease symptoms.
-Many symptoms begin as gastrointestinal symptoms, but if left untreated or undiagnosed, the symptoms become more complex and more difficult to specifically associated with celiac disease.
+Many problems begin as gastrointestinal symptoms, but if left untreated or undiagnosed, the symptoms become more complex and more difficult to specifically associate with celiac disease.

-But here I will try to provide you a resource for some of the most typical symptoms of celiac disease in adults.
+I will try to provide you a resource for some of the most typical symptoms of celiac disease in adults.

 Symptoms More Common In Adults: